abhishek-kumar-code/Redfish_Public/Specification.md

 | redfish.dmtf.org/dictionaries/v1 | Durable URL for programmatic access to all v1.xx Redfish Device Enablement Dictionary files. |
 | redfish.dmtf.org/dictionaries/archive | Subfolders contain dictionary files specific to a particular version release. |

-Standard Redfish schema, registry, profile, and dictionary files published in the repository, or those created by others and republished, shall follow a set of naming conventions.
+Standard Redfish Schema, registry, profile, and dictionary files published in the repository, or those created by others and republished, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
 Spaces shall not be part of file names.

 ##### CSDL (XML) schema file naming